 These plants get heavy.
 Really heavy.
 You will save yourself a lot of trouble if you pick a pot which is wider than it is tall, i.e. a typical cactus style bowl that is wide and shallow.
 This will drastically help prevent the plant from tipping over when it starts to become unbalanced.
 Failing that, be sure that the container is heavy otherwise it will tip over at some point.

 There are black spots on my Aloe Vera leaves

 Again normally caused by over watering, or exposure to sub zero temperatures.

 Wrinkly / droopy / almost transparent leaves

 In most cases this is the plant begging for water.
 It normally only gets like this when all its internal water supplies (inside the leaves) are depleted.
 This will be some weeks or even months after you last watered it.
 However if you're sure you're watering the plant often, it is quite possible you have actually overdone it instead.
 Take the Aloe out of its pot and check the roots, if they are dead or mushy then you have Root Rot and this is the cause of your wrinkly / droopy leaves.

 - Take the plant out of its pot to get a look at the roots.
 If most of the roots are healthy cut off the dead and mushy ones and then repot with fresh gritty compost.
 Go easy on the watering going forward.
 Your plant should reestablish itself quickly.

 - If most or all of the roots are dead, you are likely going to lose the plant.
 Either try the first point, and hope for the best, or cut off the biggest leaves reducing the plant size by about half.
 While not a guarantee, it's possible with less leaves for what little roots are left to support them, the plant will pull through.

 Broken / snapped off leaves

-This has been caused by naughty people, probably curious about the Aloe vera gel inside the leaves.
+This has probably been caused by naughty people, perhaps curious about the Aloe Vera gel inside the leaves.
 If you know who it was and you have an offset to share, give them a plant of their own!